We change the world not by what we say or do, but as a consequence of what we have become.” ~ Dr. David R. Hawkins

 Q: Do you offer scholarships?

 A: No full scholarships for this one--there is so much time, technology, cost, attention and organization behind the scenes for this whole-year program.
 However we DO have the option of a partial scholarship.
-Write to email@example.com and ask for what works for you and it will go into the "consideration" bucket.
-There has also been a Scholarship Help Donation Bucket which people have contributed to in the past--so awesome.
-I have two other people objectively read the scholarship requests since I was always saying "yes" to it all and it didn't always work to do that, and, I then take their informed suggestions to honestly consider.
-You'll know by September 3rd if you're "in".
+Write to firstname.lastname@example.org and ask for the scholarship application link.
+There has also been a Scholarship Help Donation Bucket which people have contributed to in the past.
+Two other people objectively read the scholarship requests and Grace then takes their informed suggestions to honestly consider.
+Everyone interested in scholarship help will know by Sept.
+20, 2022.